port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/dora-metrics.md

 ```
 </details>

-6. Trigger the actions from the [self-service](https://app.getport.io/self-serve) page of your Port application.
+6. Trigger the action from the [self-service](https://app.getport.io/self-serve) page of your Port application.